Shrimp Farm For Sale

 16 hectares of African palm were planted on levees and other idle areas in August, 2013, and became productive in December, 2015, now producing 5-10 MT monthly which will increase.

-The shrimp in the ponds as well as all supplies, feed, materials, and all costs associated with the shrimp in the ponds, larva, diesel, labor, materials, liming, disking, etc. at the time of sale are not included in the sale price, but must be valued separately at the time of sale, and are an additional cost to any buyer.
+The shrimp in the ponds as well as all supplies, feed, materials, and all costs associated with the shrimp in the ponds, larva, diesel, labor, materials, liming, disking, etc. at the time of sale are not included in the sale price, but will be valued separately at the time of sale, and are an additional cost to any buyer.

 In September, 2014, 4 ponds, 14 hectares in total, were aerated to double their production capacity.
 Another two ponds are ready to receive aerators, which when done would be a total of 20 hectares with aeration and double production.

 Local barren land values are $7 to $50 per sq. meter.
 An appraisal of 5.2 hectares next to the island and beach, part of which includes pond 23, made in early 2014 was $1.66 million, by appraisers for the bank LAAD, Coral Gables, Florida, $30 M2 for that area.
-An appraisal of the whole farm, 168 hectares done by another with interest was $15 million in 2008.
+An appraisal of the whole farm, 168 hectares done by others was $15 million in 2008.
 Business profit is a valuation method also.
 As a business the value is $10-11 million using standard methods.
 There are 168 hectares, 420 acres, 210 acres of which is water surface divided into 23 ponds.

 The Road Not Taken-Robert Frost